svrc-pivotal/weblogic-buildpack/docs/container-wls.md

  The Cloud Foundry services that are injected as part of the registered Service Bindings for the application would still be used to create related services during application deployment.
  The Domain Administrators are expected to use the Service Bindings to manage/control the services that are exposed to the application as it moves through various stages (Dev, Test, PreProd, Prod).

+## Using default root context for Web Apps

+The **`prefer_root_web_context`** parameter specified inside the [weblogic.yml](../config/weblogic.yml) of the buildpack allows reconfiguring the web application to use root ('/') context.
+This property only applies to WAR/exploded web application deployments and not to Enterprise (EAR) Applications.
+The parameter defaults to true.

 ## Remote Triggering of Thread Dumps, Stats and Heap from App Instances